SwiftyTesseract/SwiftyTesseract/README.md

 ```

 #### Conclusion
-For people who just want a synchronous call, the `performOCR(on:)` method provides a `Result<String, Error>` return value and blocks on the thread it is called on.
+For people who want a synchronous call, the `performOCR(on:)` method provides a `Result<String, Error>` return value and blocks on the thread it is called on.

-The `performOCRPublisher(on:)` publisher is available for ease of performing OCR in a background thread and receiving results on the main thread like so (only available on iOS 13.0+ and macOS 10.15+):
+The `performOCRPublisher(on:)` publisher is available for ease of performing OCR in a background thread and receiving results on the main thread (only available on iOS 13.0+ and macOS 10.15+):
 ```swift
 let cancellable = tesseract.performOCRPublisher(on: image)
   .subscribe(on: backgroundQueue)